BOOKING WALT DISNEY WORLD FOR 2020

 - For dates beyond what are available on the Disney World website, you can only book rooms—not packages with tickets, the dining plan, and such.
 (You can add these to your reservation later.)

 - You will have to pay a deposit to hold your reservation.
-This deposit will increase when the final prices for 2014 come available, next summer.
+This deposit will increase when the final prices for 2020 come available.

 - When final prices come out, your travel agent will help you fix your deposits…and if any discounts come out, your travel agent can also help you take advantage of those!
 You can also add tickets and other parts of a package later, when final prices come out.